 99% of an enameled cast-iron pot, skillet, or lid doesn’t need to be seasoned as the glazed enamel coating prevents rust.

-Cast-iron cookware is heavy and dense, making it durable and based on use can last generations.
-They can withstand open flames and high temperatures, making them an excellent choice for outdoor use.
+Cast-iron cookware is heavy and dense, metal utensils can be used making it durable and based on use can last generations with proper care.
+Plain cast iron can withstand open flames and higher temperatures, making them a better choice for outdoor use.

-On the other hand, enameled cast-iron utensils have a short life expectancy and can last 3-5 years and need special attention to last long.
-They don’t tolerate high heat, and the glazed enamel coating can come off with rough usage.
+On the other hand, enameled cast-iron utensils have a short life expectancy and can last 3-5 years, and need special attention to last.
+They don’t tolerate high heat, and the glazed enamel coating can chip, crack or come off with rough usage.

-However, you can use enameled cast-iron cookware in a microwave and wash in a dishwasher without worry.
+However, you can use enameled cast-iron cookware in a microwave and wash it in a dishwasher although hand wash is recommended.